junqing-zhang/junqing-zhang.github.io/_posts/2020-01-23-blog-post-tools.md

 ## Everything
 A very small but handy tool to search all the files and folders in your PC.
 Free download from [here](https://www.voidtools.com/){:target="_blank"}.
 You don't have to remember where you store your files any more.
 Simply search by some words of the file names.

+## Google Chrome to unlock PDF file
+Some PDF files are locked and cannot be annotated.
+This can be solved by Google Chorme.
+Firstly, use Chrome to open the pdf file.
+Then use the Print function to save it to your PC.
+The new saved file should be editable.

 ## PuTTY

 ## MobaXterm